 For the past few months one of our BREATHE in Education trainers from Colombia has been working with FHI 360 and the Ministry of Education in El Salvador to develop a curriculum for 350 schools which combines social emotional learning (SEL) and mindfulness practice.
 Teachers have been trained in the field by our specialist, and we’ve constantly been reflecting and building upon the intersection of SEL and mindfulness, and especially about how mindfulness practice can function as a supportive foundation upon which emotional learning skills can be developed by teachers and students who live under complex volatile contexts.
 The project will continue until the end of the year with ongoing curriculum design, training with teachers and implementation in schools.

-Our Swiss partner organization Achtsame Schulen Schweiz has been busy developing its own version of the BREATHE in Education program, which will be implemented under the name “MoMento”.
-It equally starts with a teacher training and then continues with the classroom component, which currently counts two distinct curricula.
-Since September last year the organization has implemented several trainings for teachers and members of the association, counting today with already 40 educators who will implement the curricula in classrooms reaching from first to sixth grade.
+Our Swiss partner organization Achtsame Schulen Schweiz has been developing its own version of the BREATHE in Education program, which is implemented under the name “MoMento”.
+It equally starts with a teacher training and then continues with the classroom component, which currently counts three distinct curricula.
+The organization has already implemented several trainings for teachers, counting today with already 80 educators who are implementing the curricula in classrooms reaching from Kindergarden to sixth grade.
 Achtsame Schulen Schweiz is currently planning a new project to pilot and evaluate the full MoMento-Program in three new schools, alongside the development of a comprehensive train-the-trainers program for a first cohort of MoMento facilitators.

 The Conference Mindfulness Approaches in an African Context organized by the Institute for Mindfulness in South Africa was our first official event participation as BREATHE International.
 It was a privilege to exchange with and learn from people who have thought and worked with sensitivity and care towards reconciliation in South Africa, such as Pumla Gobodo-Madikizela, former director of the Truth and Reconciliation Commission, as well as from many other great people and mindfulness experts like David Treleaven, Rhonda Magee, Mark Williams and Rebecca Crane.
 We shared an enriching panel with Pumla and David on how to apply mindfulness practices with communities or individuals that have experienced systematic violence and trauma like the groups we work with through the BREATHE in Reconciliation program.